appoly/multiagent-chat/README.md

-# Multi-Agent Chat Orchestrator
+# Multi-Agent Chat

-An Electron app that orchestrates multiple AI agents (Claude, Codex, etc.) to collaborate on challenges through a shared chat interface.
+An Electron app that enables multiple AI agents (Claude, Codex, etc.) to collaborate on challenges through a shared chat interface.

 Uses your local installations of AI agents via command line.
 Bring your own API keys and configurations.